ProjectIgnis/Distribution/README.md

 		*You can invite people to join your room.
 To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
 		*Similarly, you can join a room through the invite created.
 If Ygopro/Edopro is closed, clicking in the invite will launch the application

-31-Added a basic hand test mode accessible in deck edit to play out a combo via a puzzle.
+* Added a basic hand test mode accessible in deck edit to play out a combo via a puzzle.

-32-Scripts now load from one subdirectory level in the script folder only.
+* Scripts now load from one subdirectory level in the script folder only.

-33-Prereleases are supported.
+* Prereleases are supported.
 Use the 0x100 OT bit.
-	*Prereleases appear by default in deck edit and can be filtered specifically for *Prereleases can be permitted in duels in addition to "OCG/TCG" mode.
+	* Prereleases appear by default in deck edit and can be filtered specifically for
+	* Prereleases can be permitted in duels in addition to "OCG/TCG" mode.
-		Setting the Allowed Card list to TCG allows only cards that are released in TCG.
+		* Setting the Allowed Card list to TCG allows only cards that are released in TCG.
-		Setting the Allowed Card list to OCG allows only cards that are released in OCG.
+		* Setting the Allowed Card list to OCG allows only cards that are released in OCG.
-		Setting the Allowed Card list to TCG/OCG allows only cards that are released both in TCG and OCG but not pre-releases.
+		* Setting the Allowed Card list to TCG/OCG allows only cards that are released both in TCG and OCG but not pre-releases.
-		Setting the Allowed Card list to Pre-release allows only cards that are released both in TCG and OCG.
+		* Setting the Allowed Card list to Pre-release allows only cards that are released both in TCG and OCG.
-		Setting the Allowed Card list to Anything goes allows any cards that are released both in TCG and OCG.
+		* Setting the Allowed Card list to Anything goes allows any cards that are released both in TCG and OCG.

-	*All card scopes are now listed in card search with the exception of "OCG/TCG", using sysstrings
+	* All card scopes are now listed in card search with the exception of "OCG/TCG", using sysstrings

-34-Localhost AI added with up to four bots per duel in the first four player slots.
+* Localhost AI added with up to four bots per duel in the first four player slots.
 	*Uses custom WindBot Ignite
 	*Bots incompatible with the current Master Rule are not displayed

+### Core, Scripts and functions and other

+#### OCGCORE: updated from 1.034 standard to edo9300's 5.1

+* Updated mandatory trigger effects handling.

+* Added support for "Flash Charge Dragon":
+	*updated old scripts of cards with effects that Summon or put themselves on the opponent's field.

-35-Added support for "Mischief of the Time Goddess"
+* Added support for "Mischief of the Time Goddess"

+* Updated status of the following core bugs:
+	* fixed a bug with "Number 67: Pair-a-Dice Smasher" where it wans't changing result of dice to outside dice allowed values.
+	*changed AssumeProperty to allow cards having more than 1 property (Race, ATK, ...) assumed at a time.
+	*fixed interaction of "Chaos Hunter" and "Macro Cosmos". (remind to check all the script to remove unecessary things).
+	*fixed "Formud Skipper" and "Zombie World" interactions.
+	*fixed Absolute Machine Angel Ritual vs Necrovalley interaction.
+	*fixed "Super Polymerization" vs "Chain Material" interaction.
+	*fixed problems with accumulated Additional Normal Summon effects.

+* Added `Duel.LinkSummon`, which removes the workarounds used for the "Unchained" monsters.

+* Removed complex handling of Continuous Traps for when it is possible to activate the card AND its effect in the same chain link

+* The following functions have been renamed:
+	Card.IsLinkState -> Card.IsLinked
+	Card.IsExtraLinkState -> Card.IsExtraLinked (this one also no longer requires the workarounds that were once used) Card.IsAttackable -> Card.CanAttack
+	Card.IsChainAttackable -> Card.CanChainAttack

+* Added suport to load other files from within a script (Duel.LoadScript)

+* Puzzles can now display a message while in the puzzle selection screen, in the "Puzzle Mode" menu:
+	*messages are added with the following syntax:
+	--[[message
+	insert the text here
+	]]

+* Added a "Puzzle Creator" puzzle.